WorkSafeBC Claims for Supervisors

 - Get the details of the incident(s) by having the employee complete a Worker's Report of Injury or Occupational Disease to Employer (Form 6A) (PDF, 155KB).
 The employee should report the injury to WorkSafeBC by telephone: 1 888-WORKERS (1 888 967-5377), or by completing a WorkSafeBC Application for Compensation and Report Injury or Occupational Disease (Form 6) (PDF, 246KB) and submit it directly to WorkSafeBC

-- As the employer, you must submit the Employer's Report of Injury or Occupational Disease (Form 7) to payroll.
-They will complete the payroll information and forward the report to WorkSafeBC on your behalf.
+- As the employer, you must submit the Employer's Report of Injury or Occupational Disease (Form 7) to BCPSA.Form7@gov.bc.ca.
+BCPSA will complete the payroll information and forward the report to WorkSafeBC on your behalf.
 Don't send the form directly to WorkSafeBC or to payroll.

 - It's imperative you ensure an investigation into the bullying or harassment is initiated.
 Learn more about addressing bullying